mjordan/islandora_scg/README.md

 * Book (including pages)
 * Newspaper and newspaper page

-The images are very simple, just a colored background with the title of the object in white text as illustrated by this thumbnail datastream:
+The images are very simple (some would say downright boring), just a colored background with the title of the object in white text as illustrated by this thumbnail datastream:

 ![Islandora Sample Content Generator thumbnail for images](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn.jpg)

-Paged content (including PDFs) has a white background with black text:
+Textual content (PDFs, books, and newspaper issues) has a white background with black text:

 ![Islandora Sample Content Generator thumbnail for paged content](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn_paged.jpg)